passionys/food_truck_service/README.md

 #### **Todo items**
 1. Data validation for CSV file
-2. Displaying results more efficiently instead showing all the fields.
-   We can ask users to add the field names in the config file to show.
-3. How to deploy the application
+2. View can be enhanced to UI or WebUI
+3. Deployment process